junajan/dobretrejdy-com-chrome-plugin/README.md

 # DobreTrejdy.com Chrome Plugin

-Plugin which styles articles on website [dobretrejdy.com](dobretrejdy.com) so they are print friendly.
+Plugin which styles articles on website [dobretrejdy.com](dobretrejdy.com) so they are more print friendly.

 # Installation & Usage

-1) Download project ZIP file from [here](/archive/master.zip) or here:
+1) Download extension ZIP file from [here](/archive/master.zip) or here:

     ![](static/github-download.png)